Lazemare/CM-d-MD/README.md

 ## Examples

 In the example folder we provide some examples.
-Brfore run any examples, don't forget to modify paths in `cmdrun.conf`, you should always use absolute paths.
+Before running any examples, don't forget to modify paths in `cmdrun.conf`, you should always use absolute paths.

 ## Problems